alexdchiu/pirates-booty/README.md

 ## Functionality
 - This application was designed to utilize two databases, one for accounts and one for workouts.
 The workouts database should self populate from a provided SQL file and scripts.
 The accounts database is set up for user interaction via CRUD operations.
 - On the home page, users are able to spin a wheel which is populated with a random list of workouts via a fetch to the workout API.
 However, once the wheel stops spinning, only logged in users will be able to see the workout details.
 Guests are given a prompt to either sign up for an account or log in to an existing account.
 - Logged in users also can perform a filtered search for workouts.
 They can select a targeted muscle and then select the required equipment for an exercise to generate results.
-The required equipment options are dynamically populated based on the target muscle.
+The required equipment options are dynamically populated based on the target muscle selection.
 After both target and equipment are selected, a query is made to the workout API to return all results that match the selected options.
-The results then either can populate a wheel to give the user a random workout from that list or a list for a user to pick from.
+The results then either can:
+  - populate a wheel spinner to give the user a random workout from this list of filtered workouts
+  - populate a list so a user can select their own workout from this list of filtered workouts
 - From the workout modal that pops up, a user then can click a button to indicate a workout has been complete.
 This then earns the user a booty coin.
   - These actions do two things:
     1. creates a new instance of a completed workout that is associated with a given user